PedestrianDynamics/jupedsim-web-community/README.md

 - **Need help?** Check existing issues or open a new one
 - **Want to discuss?** Use the [Discussions](../../discussions) tab

+> [!NOTE]
-> **Note:** This repository does not contain the application code (which is private).
+This repository does not contain the application code (which is private).
 It's solely for tracking issues, feedback, and documentation.

 ## Supported Geometry Formats